HadrienG2/code-that-counts/src/multithreading-pool.md

   shard, which reduces communication latency, it takes 8 million iterations.
 - With 8 threads or 4 poorly pinned threads, it takes 16 million iterations.

-...but it's still quite a steep entry ticket.
-Can we do better?
+...but it's still a big entry cost compared to the optimizations we have done previously, which could be problematic in latency-sensitive applications like audio processing.
+Can we do better than that?

 Indeed we can because rayon is a general-purpose library, which supports features we do not need here like dynamic load balancing and arbitrary task